regulaforensics/DocumentReader-Android/README.md

 	transitive = true
 }
 ```
+## <a name="troubleshooting_license_issues"></a> Troubleshooting license issues
+If you have issues with license verification when running the application, please verify that next is true:
+1. OS you are using is the same as in the license you received (Android).
+1. Application ID is the same that you specified for license.
+1. Date and time on the device you are trying to run the application is correct and inside the license validity term.
+1. You are using the latest release of the SDK.
+1. You placed the license into the correct folder as described here [How to build demo application](#how_to_build_demo_application) (`DocumentReader-sample/app/src/main/res/raw`).

 ## <a name="additional_information"></a> Additional information
 If you have any questions, feel free to contact us at support@regulaforensics.com